cjmoreno094/Fitness-Friend/docs/index.md

 This service allows the user to track their fitness activity that coincide with the days of the week.

+Before we can begin, let's make sure you have access to this repo.
+Follow the steps in the [Begin your begin tracking](../tutorials/before-you-begin-tracking.md) and the [Quickstart](../tutorials/quickstart.md).

 Features of the Fitness API are:

 - [Search an activity](api/get-activites.md)